grugabyte/first-program/README.md

 # first-program
-this program is a very simple password manager
+this program is a very simple program written in java and C

 it is not intended for general use